gayeongpark/gayeongpark.github.io/_posts/2024-09-27-NETWORK-ATTACKS.md

 Since ARP is really old protocol, there are many vulnerabilities on it.

-1. ARP Spoofing is an attack wherein an attacker sends falsified ARP messages over a LAN.
+1. ARP Spoofing is an attack wherein an attacker **sends falsified ARP messages over a LAN**.
 Attacker aims to associate their MAC address with a target IP address.
 ARP spoofing can be used to initiate an on-path attack inside of a Layer 2 network.
 (Attackers conduct a more targeted attack)

-2. ARP Poisoning is a form of attack that corrupts the ARP cache (ARP table) in the network.
+2. ARP Poisoning is a form of attack that **corrupts the ARP cache*** (ARP table) in the network.
 It allows an attacker to alter the network traffic flow, and enable data interception, session hijacking, or DoS attack.
 (Attackers target all devices in a LAN)

 ### How to perform ARP attack